 Private Jason Smith

 Following a lack of disclosure by the Ministry of Defence, we brought a judicial review to challenge the verdict of an inquest into the death of Private Jason Smith, who suffered fatal heatstroke while serving in Iraq in 2003.
 This resulted in the Supreme Court quashing the verdict and led to a second inquest which found that the risk of death could have been reduced by adherence to policy on heat illness, in terms of climatic monitoring, hydration and medical treatment, and by the availability of air-conditioned accommodation and vehicles.
 We won substantial damages and an apology from the Ministry of Defence for his mother, Catherine Smith.

-Our Judicial Review Solicitors are backed by nearly four decades of experience.
+Our Judicial Review Solicitors are backed by four decades of experience.
 Our legal practice and team of Military Claims Solicitors have a strong track record of achieving the best possible results.
-For expert legal advice use our contact form or call us on 0808 250 6017 today.
+For expert legal advice use our contact form or call us on 0808 231 6369 today.

 Fill out this form and one of the team will get back to you:

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Address:||Hodge Jones & Allen Solicitors 180 North Gower Street London NW1 2NB|